stevenjgibbons/LEOPACK-2022-revision/README.md

 graphical displays as these rely on the PGPLOT library: https://sites.astro.caltech.edu/~tjp/pgplot/
 As of today's date, I can obtain and compile the PGPLOT software from this source and it still works (tested on Ubuntu 20 Linux).
+(In the original programs you could choose gif, png, and postscript as output.
+I currently only get the postscript output to work.
+I have not yet understood why the other formats are not working.)

 To compile the graphics programs, make sure that the line PGPLOT_LIB= [location of libpgplot.a]